How to create Silverlight applications

 Before running this tutorial please make sure that you have the AdventureWorks database

-set up and the Xomega.Net for Visual Studio 2010 or 2008 installed with a valid
+set up and the Xomega.Net for your version of Visual Studio installed with a valid

 1. Create a new solution for an Xomega Silverlight